mercycorps/DPP-guides/File-sharing/README.md

 - [ ] Edit text - this draft still needs to be shortened up: make the principles more direct and tech agnostic.
 Anything GDrive specific should go in instructions.
 - [ ] Clear on text
 - [ ] Link to other assets that are part of the section (e.g. instructions, video, or translations)
-- [ ] Link to guidance video - **there are millions of these online already: should we just pick one on Vimeo and YouTube (diff platforms are banned in some countries) instead of paying for something new?**
+- [ ] Link to guidance video - **there are millions of these online already: should we just pick one on Vimeo and YouTube (diff platforms are banned in some countries) instead of paying for something new?** need to validate against what we can do in our Google account.
 - [ ] Delete this list!

 # File Sharing Best Practices: Gsuite